 message_sequence: a counter that both ends keep during the session. initially 0 when ADEN connection is established and incremented by 1 for each message sent/received.
 Receiver should accept a message only if this field equals the current value of the counter.

-2-Using own private key sign the message and then append the signature to the message payload, encrypt the resulting message using public key of the receiver and send it over the ADEN socket.
+2-Using own private key sign the message, append the signature to the message and encrypt the result using public key of the receiver then send the encrypted result over the ADEN socket.

-1-Receive the message from ADEN socket, decrypt the message using own private key, remove signature part from message body and verify signature using sender public key.
-If everything is OK continue to the next step otherwise ignore the message.
+1-Receive the message from ADEN socket, decrypt the message using own private key, strip the signature part from the decrypted message and verify signature using sender public key.
+If the signature is correct continue to the next step otherwise ignore the message.